neutron-org/neutron-docs/docs/tutorials/onboarding/part-1-minimal-application.md

 1. Create a simple, yet functional smart contract using CosmWasm.
 2. Deploy your web3 application locally and on the Neutron testnet.
-3. Build a React web application that interacts with your smart contract.

 ## What are Neutron smart contracts?